KangKyungJin/GoonsFantasyHub/README.md

 Web application for my Fantasy Football League:
 - Cacluates power rankings for each member every week
-- Pulls stats data from the ESPN Api
+- Pulls data from the ESPN Api via axios.get()
 - Takes data retrieved from ESPN and visualizes it via graphs.

 ## Planned Updates